 Passive Investing — Generally, buying and holding a portfolio of securities designed to replicate a broad market index.
 Passive strategies are often based on the assumption that it is impossible to accurately forecast future trends in securities prices over long periods of time.
 Management fees and trading costs are generally lower in passively managed funds than in actively managed funds.
 The F, C, S, and I Funds are invested in passively managed index funds.

-Password — An eight-character code made up of letters and numbers that a TSP participant uses in conjunction with his or her TSP account number (or customized user ID) whenever accessing his or her account through the TSP website.
-For new participants, the initial password is computer-generated and is sent to the participant shortly after his or her first contribution is received by the TSP.
-Participants can customize their passwords when they log into their accounts for the first time.
+Password — A code made up of letters, numbers, and special characters that TSP participants use in conjunction with their TSP account number (or customized user ID) when accessing their account through the TSP website.
+For new participants, the initial password is computer generated and is sent shortly after the first contribution is received by the TSP.
+Participants will be prompted to customize their passwords when they log into their accounts for the first time.

 Pay Status — Actively employed by the Federal government or uniformed services and receiving regular pay.
 (See “Nonpay Status”)

 Permanent Disability — For the purposes of determining whether Roth earnings are qualified, the TSP cannot certify to the IRS that you meet the IRCís definition of a disability.
 You must provide this justification to the IRAs when you file your taxes.